Industry Analysis & Industry Trends

 Industry Report - Industry Key Buyers Chapter

 The New Car Dealers industry has a low level of market share concentration.
-The industry is highly fragmented, with one dealer (i.e. AutoCanada) generating more than 5.0% of industry revenue.
-In 2014, the top four industry players will generate less than 20.0% of revenue.
-According to Industry Canada, 12.2% of industry dealers are nonemployers; the remaining 87.8% have one or more employees.
+The industry is highly fragmented, with the top four industry players expected to generate less than 20.0% of industry revenue in 2017.
+Moreover, 23.5% of industry dealers were nonemployers in 2016, according to Statistics Canada; the remaining 76.5% have one or more employees, according to Industry Canada.

 Consolidation has increased over the past five years as larger automotive groups buy out smaller independent dealers.
 Additionally, a greater number of new car dealers are retiring.
 According to a March 2012PwC Automotive Dealer Trendsetter Survey, 75.0% of new car dealers may be fully retired within the next decade.